spgitmonish/PIDController/README.md

 ### Algorithms
 > **NOTE:**
-> I didn't have enough time to use PID to tune the speed.
-In my project I set the throttle variable, in main.cpp, which controls speed to a fixed value of 0.15 because a bigger throttle value causes the car to swerve a lot.
+> For the discussion below the throttle was fixed i.e. there was no separate PID for controlling the speed of the car in the simulator.
+The throttle (which controls speed) was fixed at 0.15.

 #### Stochastic Gradient Descent (SGD)
 The steering angle equation, as described earlier, is linear in nature and seemed like a perfect candidate for using SGD to tune the coefficients of the individual components of the PID controller.
 I actually implemented SGD first because it seemed the quickest way for me to test the PID controller.